- Thomas Cleenewerck (Vrije Universiteit Brussel, Belgium)

 - Éric Tanter (University of Chile, Chile)

 Jacques Noyé has been an assistant professor at Ecole de Mines de Nantes since 1996.
 He is a member of OBASCO (OBjects, ASpects, and COmponents) a joint project of Ecole des Mines de Nantes and INRIA and participates in the European Network of Excellence on Aspect-Oriented Software Development (AOSD-Europe).
-He has co-organized the Domain-Specific Aspect Languages Workshop at GPCE'06, AOSD07 and AOSD08.
 His research interests include architecture programming languages (in particular component and aspect languages), and the adaptation and specialization of applications based on such languages, using techniques such as reflection and partial evaluation.
 He holds a European doctoral degree in computer science from the University of Rennes (France).
 He worked from 1985 to 1993 at the European Computer-Industry Research Centre in Munich on many aspects of Prolog implementation, in particular, hardware support, compilation, and parallelism.
 From 1994 to 1996, he was, within the Compose group at Irisa in Rennes, one of the main designers of Tempo, a partial evaluator for C.

 Éric Tanter is assistant professor at the University of Chile, in the PLEIAD laboratory of the Computer Science Department.
-His research focuses on programming paradigms and languages for modular and adaptable systems.
+His research focuses on programming paradigms and languages for adaptable systems.
 This includes studying how language mechanisms, computational reflection, program transformation, and aspect-oriented programming can be leveraged to enhance the development of concurrent and distributed systems and tackle context awareness and adaptation.
-He co-organized several workshops on AOP (ODAL'06, and the DSAL workshop series), as well as on Ambient Intelligence and Pervasive Computing.
-He served as PC member for SAC'06/'07/'08/'09, NODe'06, Software Composition'07, DAIS'07 and '08, TGC'07, SBLP'08, SCCC'08, ICAS'09, TOOLS Europe'09 and AOSD'10.
-He was co-chair of SCCC'07 and Software Composition'08.
+He co-organized several workshops on Aspect-Oriented Programming (ODAL at AOSD'06, DSAL at GPCE'06 and AOSD'07), as well as Ambient Intelligence and Pervasive Computing (OT4AmI at ECOOP'06 and '07 and SEPS at ICPS'06).
+He served as PC member for SAC'06 and '07, NODe'06, Software Composition'07, DAIS'07 and '08 and TGC'07/.
+He is co-chair of SCCC'07 and Software Composition'08.
 He holds a PhD from the University of Nantes and University of Chile (2004) as well as a MSc from the Vrije Universiteit Brussel (2000).